Next Visual Granularity Generation: Conclusion and Discussions

-\paragraph{Acknowledgments.} This study is supported under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contributions from the industry partner(s).
-This research was partly supported by NVIDIA Academic Grant Program and utilized NVIDIA V100, A100 and associated software libraries.
+\paragraph{Acknowledgments.} This study is supported under the RIE2020 Industry Alignment Fund Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from the industry partner(s).
+It is also partially supported by NVIDIA Academic Grant.
+We thank Hanze Dong, Ziang Zhou, and Junqiu Yu for thoughtful discussions.